knapo/a9n/README.md

 keys`A9n::MissingConfigurationVariables` is thrown with information about missing keys.

-Load configuration by adding to youre `application.rb` or `environment.rb`
+Load configuration by adding to your `application.rb` or `environment.rb` right after budler requires:

     A9n.load

 This step is not required, but recommended, as it configuration is loaded and verified on evironment load.

+It works with `Rails` by default.
+If you want to use `A9n` with non-rails app you need to tell it A9n:

+    A9n.local_app = MyApp

 ## Usage